-- i) Stage 1 a relevant and up-to-date Masters Programme.
+- i) Stage 1 a relevant and up to date Masters Programme.
 It is expected that candidates will enter the programme with this qualification. - i) Stage 2 a pre-thesis stage of structured learning that integrates the choice of a research topic and design with high quality training in research skills and methods.
-Stage 2 will be delivered in a series of 5 blocks: one week residential and four weekends Friday-Sunday. - iii) Stage 3 a thesis stage.
-Students work with supervisors to prepare a thesis (a substantial independent piece of work following systematic and detailed investigation into a discrete area of research which will primarily be in written form, although it may include material in other than written form).
+Stage 2 will be delivered in a series of 5 blocks: one week residential and three weekends Friday-Sunday. - iii) Stage 3 a thesis stage.
+Students work with supervisors to either prepare a thesis (a substantial independent piece of work following systematic and detailed investigation into a discrete area of research which will primarily be in written form although it may include material in other than written form)..

-The EdD Programme aims to develop education professionals' ability to integrate rigorous academic/critical analysis with practical relevance and application to enable them to become more effective evidence-based practitioners and to contribute to the development of their profession through the furtherance of knowledge.
-In so doing, it seeks to improve the quality of the education profession.
-In particular, the purpose of the programme is to provide students with:
+The DBA Programme aims to develop business and management professionals' ability to integrate rigorous academic/critical analysis with practical relevance and application to enable them to become more effective evidence-based practitioners and to contribute to the development of their profession through the furtherance of knowledge.
+In so doing, it seeks to improve the quality of their profession.